InitialPosition/WordScrambler2001/README.md

 1. Enter your shifting values.
 They determine the way the algorithm shifts the individual letters.
 1. Select a mode.
 1. Select if your output should be Base64 encoded.
+1. Select if you want to enable verbose logging

 #### Command Line Mode:
 Call the program using `WordScrambler2001.exe <parameters>`